kgrid-objects/example-collection/readme.md

 * [jest](https://jestjs.io/)
 * [rewire](https://github.com/jhnns/rewire)

-## Example Projects
+## Example Knowledge Object
-* [Hello World Project](hello-world) - Simple project with one hello-world KO.
-This is designed as a starting point.
+ * [Hello World](hello-world) - Simple KO designed as a starting point.
 Demostrates a project structure the includes unit testing and scripts to package the KO deposit.
+ * [BMI Calaculator](ri-bmicalc) -  Simple KO designed to caluclate BMI based on height and weight.
+Demostrates passing mulitple attributes.
+ * [Minimum Viable](mvo-kgrid) -  Simple KO designed demostrate the smallest amount of information needed to get KO

 ## List of other awesome KGrid Knowledge Object projects
 Other interesting collections

 * [Cancer Risk](https://github.com/kgrid-objects/cancer-risk)- Knowledge Objects of Cancer risk predictive models and risk score interpretations
 * [Opioid Collection](https://github.com/kgrid-objects/mopen-opioid-collection) - This is a collection
 of KOs for KGrid that can be used to identify and report on certain features of opioid prescribing